VWoeltjen/beekeeper/README.md

 When started, the server attempts to update its local database to reflect all Transfer events on the Bee Token from the blockchain.

+Server configuration is located in this `options` object at the top of `index.js`, or read from a peer file named `options.json`.
+These options are:

+* `url`: The JSON-RPC URL used to read the blockchain; development and testing used [Infura](https://infura.io)
+* `contract`: The address of the ERC-20 token contract to view.
+* `step`: The number of events to query for at a time, when populating the local database.
+* `epoch`: The block number at which to start querying.

 On success, it exposes HTTP endpoints for the data needed by the client: